Springfield, IL Personal Injury Attorney

 A trial may require a discovery phase, depositions, multiple hearings, deliberations, and a verdict from a judge or jury.
 A personal injury trial could take one year or longer to complete.
 It may take several months just for the Springfield courts to schedule your case, if the courts are busy.
 The best way to expedite your claim is to follow all the rules, fill out forms completely, and meet your deadlines.
 Hiring an attorney from Kanoski Bresney can facilitate the claims process.
 Our attorneys can handle confusing paperwork and strict deadlines while you focus on healing.
 We will do everything we can to move your case forward and avoid delays.

-What is the Statute of Limitations For Personal Injury Cases in Illinois?
+Statute of Limitations For Springfield Personal Injury Claims

 Every state imposes different statutes of limitations on personal injury and other types of civil claims.
 An accident victim must file a claim within the deadline of the statute of limitations, or else forfeit the right to seek damages.
 The purpose of a statute of limitations is to encourage the plaintiff to file as promptly as possible.
 Waiting too long could give the defendant unfair odds of defending him or herself, since time may destroy important evidence.